ibm-cloud-docs/watson/getting-started-iam.md

 # Authenticating with IAM tokens
 {: #iam}

-You use {{site.data.keyword.cloud}} Identity and Access Management (IAM) tokens to make authenticated requests to {{site.data.keyword.ibmwatson}} services without embedding service credentials in every call.
+You use {{site.data.keyword.iamlong}} (IAM) tokens to make authenticated requests to {{site.data.keyword.ibmwatson}} services without embedding service credentials in every call.
 IAM authentication uses access tokens for authentication, which you acquire by sending a request with an API key.
 {: shortdesc}

 {{site.data.keyword.watson}} services that are created in a resource group or are migrated from Cloud Foundry to a resource group use IAM authentication.
 By default, all new {{site.data.keyword.watson}} services use IAM authentication.